 All-Inclusive Resorts Cover Much More

-Cruise fare generally covers accommodations, meals (but not at all onboard restaurants), non-alcoholic beverages, and pool use.
-But most charge extra for soda, alcohol, meals in special restaurants, tips, and certain onboard activities.
+Cruise fares generally cover accommodations, meals (but not at all onboard restaurants), non-alcoholic beverages, and pool use.
+But most of them charge extra for soda, alcohol, meals in special restaurants, tips, and certain onboard activities.
 You’ll also have to shell out extra for excursions onshore, spa treatments, and souvenirs.

 An all-inclusive resort is actually pretty close to “all-inclusive.”
 All of the onsite restaurants are generally included, as well as soda, alcohol, and coffee.
 Beach and pool access, fitness classes, kids programs, snorkeling, kayaking, paddle boards, and more often come with the initial rate — whereas you’ll pay extra for them at a port on a cruise.
 You’ll still need money for souvenirs and tips, but overall it’s a much better bang for your buck.

 All-inclusive resorts also tend to have more special events.
 A few years ago, we went to the Hyatt Ziva all-inclusive in Jamaica.
 We were there over New Year’s Eve, and they had a black-tie event, completely free of charge.
 Stations were spread out across the resort offering prime rib, seafood, dozens of desserts, and drinks.
 At night we had fireworks and champagne toasts.
 It was absolutely magical and unexpected and completely covered by the initial price.

 You Have More Room at an All-Inclusive Resort

 Cruise ships by nature have way less space than an all-inclusive, which means your room will probably be very small unless you paid for a premium room.
 Standard hotel rooms are much larger than cruise cabins.
 If you only plan on sleeping in your room, it might not make a big difference to you.
 But if you have kids sleeping with you, or you like to spend time in your room on vacation, a cruise cabin can get really tight.